 The desktop screen has changed, and your taskbar has vanished.

 Changes to your computer's graphics are always a tell-tale sign of infection.
 Stay alert for random changes to your wallpaper, program icons, or desktop apps.
 Take notice if the screen color or resolution has changed; sometimes the entire screen will turn upside down and malfunction for no reason at all.
 A Trojan horse infection will also cause your taskbar to vanish altogether.

 A Trojan horse virus can disable your antivirus software and restrict access to it.
 That makes it harder for you to defend yourself against the trojan, which is already eating through your system.

-If there are suddenly lots of annoying pop-up adverts, you can pretty much assume that you have some type of malware infection.
+If you suddenly have lots of annoying pop-up adverts, you can assume that you have some type of malware infection.
 The reason you're getting these is that they're loaded with malware.
 If you accidentally click on them, they could download even more malicious malware onto your device.

 What to do if you get a Trojan horse virus